Thread: Moving to Puerto Rico 2013

 ETA: To keep this post on topic, to the OP, your permit will "automatically" be changed into a non resident permit when you change your address to outside the state of CT.
 If you move back it will just as easily be switched back to a resident permit...

-Member: NRA Patron Life, NSSF, CCDL, CT Carry and MRPC
+Member:, NRA Patron Life, NSSF, CCDL, CT Carry, MRPC and Bell City

 NRA Certified Instructor, Chief Range Safety Officer - Basic Pistol, Home Firearm Safety, Metallic Cartridge/Shotgun Shell Reloading - www.ctpistolpermit.com